bhashettypreethi/Author-Page/README.md

       to kill any processes running on port 4000 and run

-          lsof -ti:3000 | xargs kill to kill any processes running on port 3000.
+          lsof -ti:3000 | xargs kill

+      to kill any processes running on port 3000.

-5. Run the command `npm run build` to build the project and create a build folder containing the optimized production build.
+3. Run the command `npm run build` to build the project and create a build folder containing the optimized production build.
-6. Run the command `npm run dev` to start both the client and server scripts.
-The client-side will be rendered on port 3000 by default, while the server-side will be rendered on port 4000.
+4. Run the command `npm run dev` to start client and server scripts.
+Client renders on port 3000, server on port 4000.

-    Access the application at http://localhost:3000 to view the list of top 10 performing authors.
+5. Access the application at http://localhost:3000 to view the list of top 10 performing authors.

 ---